utsav0/daily-dev-tips/src/pages/posts/scss-variables.md

 Now that we are getting into `SCSS` let's look into using variables and the power that comes with them.

-Variables are literally what you expect a definition of a value.
+Variables are literally what you expect as a definition of a value.

 These can contain a wide range in `SCSS`: